 High school graduates applying for the Combined B.S./Master's Program must meet normal undergraduate admission criteria and submit a two-page essay articulating their interest in the field.
 Applicants for the master's or certificate programs should have a B.S. in engineering, engineering technology or the physical sciences.
 Applicants with no FPE work experience should submit a two-page essay articulating their interest in the field.
-GRE scores are required for all international students and strongly recommended for all others.

-Students with science degrees and graduates of some engineering disciplines may be required to take selected undergraduate courses to round out their backgrounds.
+Students with science degrees and graduates of some engineering technology disciplines may be required to take selected undergraduate courses to round out their backgrounds.